-When we first travelled to India over a decade ago to bring our playwriting workshops to schools in Bengaluru, Kolkata and Mumbai, we’d already established a track-record of championing artists with roots in South Asia.
-Since the early days of Soho Theatre we staged the first plays from Tanika Gupta MBE and Gurpreet Kaur Bhatti among others, and worked collaboratively with UK-based South Asian theatre companies such as Tamasha and Kali.
+When we first travelled to India over a decade ago to bring our work to schools in Bengaluru, Kolkata and Mumbai, we’d already established a track-record of championing artists with roots in South Asia.
+Since the early days of Soho Theatre we staged the first plays from from the likes of Tanika Gupta MBE, Gurpreet Kaur Bhatti and Shan Khan (whose Verity Bargate Award-winning Office we premiered at the Edinburgh International Festival), and worked collaboratively with UK-based South Asian theatre companies such as Tamasha and Kali.

 We took our flagship Primary Playwrights workshops for London school children aged 10-11 to Bengaluru, where we partnered with Jagriti Theatre.
 The culmination of these workshops were performances in London and Bengaluru, which showed that, though separated by thousands of miles, the children’s plays had many common themes.